brandonlipman/mac-dev-setup/README.md

 ## Backblaze
 https://www.backblaze.com/

+## Superhuman - Email App
+Check email for download link.

 ## Google File Stream
 https://support.google.com/drive/answer/7329379?hl=en

+# Developmemt Enviornment Setup

 ## Homebrew
 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is [Homebrew](http://brew.sh/).

 ### Install

 An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.
+In the latest version of MacOS Catalina it requires a few updates.

+Use Method 2, Method 1 will work but Method 2 is easier.
+Method 1:
 Now, Xcode weights something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.
 To do this you need to go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).
 Unfortunately, you're greeted by a rather annoying questionnaire.
 All questions are required, so feel free to answer at random.

 Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (OS X Mountain Lion) for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.

+Method 2:
 **Note**: If you are running **OS X 10.9 Mavericks**, then you can install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`, and you don't have to go through the download page and the questionnaire.

 Finally, we can install Hombrew!
 In the terminal paste the following line (without the `$`), hit **Enter**, and follow the steps on the screen: